mdragos1/Bowling-Object-Detection-and-Tracking/README.md

 bowling.
 The system should be able to: (i) track the bowling ball that rolls down a synthetic lane with the goal of knocking down all the pins; (ii) detect the remaining standing pins.

-## Description of the bowling game1
+## Description of the bowling game

 Ten-pin bowling is a type of bowling in which a bowler rolls a bowling ball down a wood or synthetic lane toward ten pins positioned evenly in four rows in an equilateral triangle